Renters Rights LondonRenters Rights LondonRenters Rights London

 Do private landlords in Kingston-upon-Thames have to get a licence?

 Mandatory licensing is in place in Kingston, as it is throughout the country, homes where five or more people who are not all members of one family share a kitchen, a bathroom or a toilet.
-But because shared homes in larger, purpose-built blocks, are not included, in Kingston upon Thames, there is also an additional licensing scheme.
-This applies to every home shared by five or more people, who are not all members for the same family.
-Licensing also applies if the house has three storeys or more, and is occupied by three or more people.
+Because shared homes in larger, purpose-built blocks are not included in the mandatory scheme, Kingston upon Thames introduced an additional licensing scheme in 2018.
+That scheme has now ended.
+Mandatory licensing is still in place, of course.

 Does Kingston Council run a non-profit letting agency for private renters?

-Yes, but like that run by many other councils, Kingston’s private sector leasing scheme is for househlds accepted as homeless so it’s not accessible to all renters.
+Yes, but like that run by many other councils, Kingston’s private sector leasing scheme is for households accepted as homeless so it’s not accessible to all renters.

 Does Kingston upon Thames Council have a stand alone PRS strategy in its housing policy?